classic-n-e-r-d/homelab.selfdoc/README.md

 Current projects being worked on are:
 - Custom PC/Console Hybrid
-  - Gaming PC running Bazzite.
+  - Gaming PC dual-booting Bazzite and Windows 11.
   - Used to replicate Valve's Steam Machine with stronger hardware.
+  - Windows 11 used for modded games and software exclusive to Windows.
   - Hardware self built and software self maintained.

 - ThinkPad Ts140 Server/NAS